Pomona Slip and Fall Lawyer

 In most instances, people slip and fall in their own homes.
 When this happens, there’s usually no one to blame.
 However, in many cases, slip and fall injuries are both preventable and someone else’s responsibility.
 This is especially true when you venture out into public.
 If you are at a store, restaurant, government building, or some other public venue, and you experience a slip-and-fall injury, there is a good chance it is due to someone else’s negligence.
 This is because, in most instances, public spaces are responsible for providing safe environments for anyone passing through.

-If you or a loved one were injured in a slip-and-fall accident, you must contact our personal injury attorney to protect yourself.
+If you or a loved one were injured in a slip-and-fall accident, you must contact our personal injury lawyer to protect yourself.
 A personal injury attorney can review your case, help determine who’s responsible, and help you collect the compensation you deserve.

 What Counts as a Slip and Fall Injury?